limenet/eth-sae-project1/src/task-b/non-alloy-encodable-elements.md

-# Elements that are not encodable in the Alloy model
+# Elements that are not encodable in the Alloy model for task B

 (The non-Alloy-encodable element is listed first.
 An optional explanation is in parentheses.)